bigscience-workshop/biomedical/README.md

 #### Can I change the Big-Bio schema?

 The goal of this hackathon is to enable simple, programmatic access to a large variety of biomedical datasets.
 Part of this requires having a dependable interface.
 We developed our schema to address the most salient types of questions to ask of the datasets. **Please do not modify the Big-Bio Schema**.
-We would be more than happy to discuss your suggestions, and you are welcome to implement it as a new config, like `source` or `Big-Bio`.
+We would be more than happy to discuss your suggestions, and you are welcome to implement it as a new config.

 ## Thank you!